128technology/docs/docs/config_snmp.md

 The notification receiver configuration defines where the SSR sends SNMP information in the event of a system issue.
 This is configured under `notification-receiver` in the snmp-server element.
 For SNMPv3, there are four configuration elements:

-- **ip-address**: Address of your trap receiver
+- **`ip-address`**: Address of your trap receiver

-- **port**: UDP listening port on the trap receiver (typically 162)
+- **`port`**: UDP listening port on the trap receiver (typically 162)

-- **type**: Trap or Inform.
+- **`type`**: Trap or Inform.
 Defines whether the SSR sends Traps or Inform Requests to the receiver

-- **Access-control**: References the pre-configured access-control to use, identifies which configured user should handle the notifications, which ensures the appropriate authentication and encryption are used for the communication.
+- **`access-control`**: References the pre-configured access-control to use, identifies which configured user should handle the notifications, which ensures the appropriate authentication and encryption are used for the communication.

 Because the traps/informRequests are sent by the snmpd process running on the host Linux operating system, it is crucial that the host's routing table is capable of reaching the notification-receiver via the appropriate egress interface.
 Use the Linux command `ip r` to review the host's routing table to confirm that it meets your requirements.